-Rotterdam, Bombed by Nazis and Rebuilt in the 1950s and 1960s
+Rotterdam, a City Bombed by Nazis and Rebuilt in the 1950s and 1960s

-A walk in the Rebuilt City Center of Rotterdam.
+A walk in the historic Center of Rotterdam.

 On Coolsingel some buildings were spared by chance, and others were built from scratch.
-A huge sculpture by Naum Gabo, constructivist in its root, has been nicknamed “The Thing” by the Rotterdam population.
-These days a huge fight goes on about who has to pay for its upkeep, as it slowly rusts away, either the Department store who gave it – or the City on whose soil it stands.
+A huge sculpture by Naum Gabo, constructivist in style, has been nicknamed “The Thing” by the Rotterdam population.
+These days a huge fight goes on about who has to pay for its upkeep, as it slowly rusts away.
+The contenders are the Department store who gave it – and the City on whose soil it stands.

 In the old center, the Boijmans museum is well worth a visit, and the sleek white buildings opposite speak of the architectural sleek idealism of the 1920s.

-Close by is the crazy Art Deco building for those leaving for the USA in the 1920s.
-Within Rotterdam we may go on foot, by metro or by taxi.
+Within Rotterdam we may go on foot, by metro or by taxi and water taxi.
 Tour by Drs Kees Kaldenbach, a professional Art History scholar with excellent teaching skills.
 Specialist in Fine art and Design, Architecture and History.
 VIP entry.

 Drs Kees Kaldenbach: „…he is wildly overqualified to be a guide .
 That is his secret… Trust me on this.”
 Gabe.
 Statement made February, 2017.